arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/datasheet/datasheet.md

 The **EMR variant** relays on Arduino Opta® Digital Expansions provide a very fast response time of 6/4 ms to change state for closing/reopening.
 The **SSR variant** provides an even faster response of 0.02/0.2 ms to change state for closing/reopening.

 ### Expansion Port
-The expansion port can be used to daisy-chain several the Arduino Opta® Expansions and additional modules.
+The expansion port can be used to daisy-chain several Opta® Expansions and additional modules.
+To be accessed needs to be freed up from its breakable plastic cover and the connection plug added between each device.

 ## Device Operation
 ### Getting Started - IDE
-If you want to program your Arduino Opta® while offline you need to install the Arduino® Desktop IDE **[1]**.
+If you want to program your Arduino Opta® Digital Expansions while offline you need to install the Arduino® Desktop IDE **[1]** and the Arduino_Opta_Blueprint using the Library Manager.
 To connect the Arduino Opta® to your computer, you will need a USB-C® cable.

 ### Getting Started - Arduino Web Editor
 All Arduino® devices work out-of-the-box on the Arduino® Web Editor **[2]** by just installing a simple plugin.